 D. B and C.

 If you answered D, you are not alone.
-In a case with roughly these facts (I have simplified, of course), that’s what the Texarkana Court of Appeals recently ruled in Orbison v.
+In a case with roughly these facts (I have simplified, of course), that’s what the Texarkana Court of Appeals ruled in Orbison v.
 Ma-Tex Rope Company.

 But the correct answer is B. In my view, ordering forfeiture of benefits an employee receives after leaving the first employer stretches the employer’s “fiduciary” duty too far.
 I’ll explain.